Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Bridge of the Gods, Columbia River Gorge

 The modern Bridge of the Gods is a cantilever structure in Cascade Locks that spans the Columbia River.
-Connecting Oregon and Washington, the bridge is part of the famed Pacific Crest Trail.
+Connecting Oregon and Washington, the bridge is also part of the famed Pacific Crest Trail.

-One of the fun Columbia River Gorge activities is to drive across the marvelous Bridge of the Gods – and to do so, you will need $2 cash.
+Constructed in 1926 as a toll crossing, it measures 1,858-feet-long.
+One of the fun Columbia River Gorge activities is to drive across – and to do so, you will need to pay $2.

-Boat Tours Columbia River Gorge
+Boat Tours on the Columbia River

 Columbia River Gorge Tour